Distillery-Dev/ComfyUI-serverless/README.md

 ## 🚨 Current Issues

-### The Core Problem: Incomplete Testing Post-Refactor
+### The Core Problem: Integrating `WorkflowContext` into `run_sequential()`

 The `run_sequential()` method has been refactored to use pre-prompt manipulation and a nested ComfyUI server, resolving earlier validation and injection failures.
-It now successfully runs for tested cases, but comprehensive validation is ongoing.
+It now successfully runs for tested cases, but it still is not relying on `WorkflowContext` for data I/O.

-**Possible remaining issues**:
-- **Multi-iteration stability**: Cross-iteration data flow (e.g., feeding outputs back as inputs) may encounter serialization edge cases or memory leaks.
-- **Scalability**: Passing ultra-large models (e.g., Flux or SD3 checkpoints) between orchestrator and nested server could hit RAM/disk limits or timeouts.
-- **Disk vs. RAM consistency**: While both strategies work in basics, disk mode may have path resolution issues in distributed setups.
-- **Conditionals and branches**: Not yet implemented; requires integration with DiscomfortLoopExecutor.
-- **Async and namespace conflicts**: Potential misalignments in ComfyUI's async execution or module imports during nested runs.

-See the "CURRENT TASK: COMPLETING THE MAJOR REFACTORING OF RUN_SEQUENTIAL" section below for the plan to finalize and test.
+See the "WORKFLOW_CONTEXT_INTEGRATION.md" for the plan to finalize and test.

 ## 🚀 Installation